ffkato/docs/docs/source/docs/operating-system/process-thread.md

 A program is a static entity with the potential for execution.

-A process (task, job, sequential process) is the unit of execution and scheduling, the OS abstraction for a program in execution with its dynamic execution context, an "instance" of a program.
+A process (task, job, sequential process) is the unit of execution and scheduling, the OS abstraction for a program in execution with its dynamic execution context.

-For a single-core machine, the illusion of running multiple processes together is created by context switching and giving quantum of CPU time to each process.

-* this is a preemptive multitasking OS
-* most of today's systems do so
-* non-preemptive/cooperative systems, in contrast, allows programs to run until termination or blocking on I/O

 ## Execution State